nibalizer/clouds-suck-use-the-cloud/clouds_suck_use_the_cloud.rst

   * Instance Failure
     * "Your instance will reboot at ..."
     * "Your instance is scheduled for retirement..."
+    * Instance status is impaired
+    * Instance system_status is impaired
     * Instance fails to terminate
   * Rack Failure
   * AZ Failure
   * Region Failure

+Network Failures
+  * A small number of machines missing checks
+  * AZ1 can't talk to AZ2
+  * Everyone on Verizon can't reach the cloud

 * EIP
   * Hot Potato